dlang/DIPs/DIPs/DIP1xxx-ajie.md

 - `ref` keyword could retain the current behaviour, and some other syntax could be used for what `ref` should do according to this proposal.
-The advantage is that no deprectation period is required.
+The advantage is that no deprecation period is required.
 The disadvantage is that semantics of the `ref` keyword will remain inconsistent between function signatures and `foreach` loops.

 - Programmers could be instructed to use introspection to select whether to iterate by